-The MBRN is also responsible for collecting, registering and analysing data for children born following assisted conception in Norway.
-All public and private institutions that are licensed to carry out assisted conception must notify the MBRN about treatments that result in pregnancy.
+All public and private institutions that are licensed to carry out assisted conception must notify the MBRN about treatments that result in pregnancy if the couple do not object.
 The purpose is to identify whether assisted conception represents an increased risk for health problems during pregnancy.

 Surveillance and research

 The information reported to the MBRN provides knowledge and information about maternal and child health problems during pregnancy and birth.
 The information is used for:

 - research, with the aim of preventing health problems

 - providing a scientific basis for advice and information to healthcare professionals, authorities and the general public

 - management, planning and quality assurance of health services and health administration

 MBRNs research relates to "causal factors of significance for disease and disability in newborns and infants."
 It is essentially in two parts: partly to clarify the causes of birth defects and other health problems related to pregnancy and childbirth and partly to illustrate the consequences of such risk factors for later health and disability.

 To ensure data quality, the MBRN is routinely linked with the Central Population Register.
 For the production of statistics and in connection with research projects, the MBRN can be linked with the other central health registries (Cancer Registry of Norway, Cause of Death Registry, Norwegian Prescription Database, Norwegian Surveillance System for Communicable Diseases, the Central Tuberculosis Registry and the Norwegian Immunisation Registry).